apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/how-backup-works.md

 ---

 # How backup works
-Kubeblocks integrates cloud-native backup and restore solutions, and currently supports MySQL backup and recovery by snapshots.
+KubeBlocks integrates cloud-native backup and restore solutions, and currently supports MySQL backup and recovery by snapshots.
 - Backup
   - Install `CSI driver` that supports the snapshots function and the Kubeblocks native plug-in `snapshot-controller` which is integrated in kbcli in your Kubernetes environment.
   - Initialize all the plug-ins and choose a MySQL cluster.
 And then create a backup with kbcli.
 Kbcli creates a `BackupPolicy` and a `Backup` object and associates them with the MySQL cluster by `Labels`.